 Rear hub e-bike conversion kits are fitted on the rear wheel of the bike.
 They can also be direct drive or geared motor types.

 They are more complicated to install on the bike than a front hub motor because you have to remove your gear cassette from your original wheel and mount it on the wheel that comes with the kit.
-You may need additional, specialized tools (paid link) to get this conversion done.
+You may need additional, specialized tools (Amazon) to get this conversion done.

 Mid-Drive Motor Conversion Kits

 Mid-drive e-bike conversion kits are some of the more expensive versions but also the most popular.
 This type of motor is the most efficient variety and produces much more power and low-end torque than either of the hub motor types.